apache/horaedb/docs/guides/src/operation/monitor.md

 # Monitor

-CeresDB supports monitoring with Prometheus+Grafana;
+CeresDB is observable with Prometheus and Grafana;